71/dance/README.md

 value if no argument is given.

-Additionally to having commands with many settings, Dance also exposes the `dance.run` command, which runs JavaScript code.
+Additionally to having commands with many settings, Dance also exposes the [`dance.run`][run] command, which runs JavaScript code.
 That code has access to the [Dance API][API], and can perform operations with more control than Dance commands.
-Where Dance commands in the `dance.selections` namespace operate the same way on all selections at once, `dance.run` can be used to individually manipulate selections.
+Where Dance commands in the `dance.selections` namespace operate the same way on all selections at once, [`dance.run`][run] can be used to individually manipulate selections.
+It can also be used to run several commands at once.

 Finally, the [Dance API][API] is exported by Dance.
 Other VS Code extensions can specify that they depend on Dance (with the [`extensionDependencies`